Marchand scores in OT, Bruins beat Islanders 2-1 in Game 3

 UNIONDALE, N.Y.
+(AP)Brad Marchand knew he didn’t have a great angle on his shot in overtime.
+He just fired the puck at the net and it got past Islanders goalie Semyon Varlamov.

-(AP) — Brad Marchand scored 3:36 into overtime and the Boston Bruins beat the New York Islanders 2-1 Thursday night in Game 3 to take the lead in the second-round playoff series.
+Marchand scored 3:36 into overtime and the Boston Bruins beat New York 2-1 Thursday night in Game 3 to take the lead in the second-round playoff series.

 Craig Smith also scored for Boston, and Tuukka Rask stopped 28 shots – including five in overtime, as the Bruins took a 2-1 lead in the best-of-seven series.